JUR-3621 Indigenous Peoples rights to land, resources and livelihood - 10 ECTS

 - be qualified to analyse indigenous Peoples' issues related to land, natural resources and livelihood and to communicate the results in a professional way.
 Hence, the student will be qualified to apply basic law issues in professional positions at different levels of public management, in the private sector, and planning development processes.
 The qualifications will be a part of the required knowledge given in the GENI program.

 The teaching consists of a combination of lectures and seminars and exercises, comprising a total of 20 hours.
 The students will receive the lectures as interactive video-distance teaching.

 The students are expected to be prepared and active during the seminars in discussing legal approaches to the issues at hand.
 Students are expected to study independently in periods of no seminars or lectures.

 The course is assessed through a written home exam (ten days), written in English.
 The exam may include theoretical and/or scenario questions.

 The grading scale of A to F is applied, where F constitutes fail.
-Students who fail their examination are entitled to re-sit the examination, cf. Regulations for examinations at the University of Tromsø Sec.
-22.
+Students who fail their examination are entitled to re-sit the examination, cf. Regulations for studies and examinations at the University of Tromsø Sec.
+26.

 - About the course